adiseshan1505/adiseshan1505/README.md

 - 🧑‍💻 Passionate developer and avid learner
 - 🧑‍💻 AI/ML enthusiast, Web and Mobile App Developer.
-- 🚀 Mastering Full Stack Dev in JS and Mobile App Dev in FLutter
+- 🚀 Mastering Full Stack Dev in JS and Mobile App Dev in Flutter
-- 🤖 Building with the latest in AI, LLMs(open source that run locally), and web tech
+- 🤖 Building with the latest in AI, LLMs (open source that run locally), and web tech

 ---